AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

+*29/09/2020* - Join us tonight (21:30 Helsinki time), for `Research Software Hour <https://researchsoftwarehour.github.io/>`__, a one hour interactive discussion with Radovan Bast and Richard Darst.
+Tonight how to organise research software projects and other tips to keep track of notes, tools, etc.

+Check `other hands-on trainings coming in October and November </training/>`__.
+Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.

+News archive
+~~~~~~~~~~~~

 *28/09/2020* – Friendly reminder that you can still register for our `Data analysis workflows with R and Python <https://scicomp.aalto.fi/training/scip/data-analysis/>`__.
 Link to registration is `here <https://link.webropolsurveys.com/Participation/Public/5cd6e04a-f735-4655-93b4-28c19228e03a?displayId=Fin2058059>`__.
 Also save the date: Mon 19/10/2020 at 14:00 "Triton users group meeting", come and hear about the future of Triton/ScienceIT/Aalto Scientific Computing, exciting news on new services, new hardware (GPUs!), and anything related to Aalto Scientific Computing.
 More details coming soon.

-Check `other hands-on trainings coming in October and November </training/>`__.
-Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.

-News archive
-~~~~~~~~~~~~

 *25/09/2020* – Friendly reminder that you can still register for our `Data analysis workflows with R and Python <https://scicomp.aalto.fi/training/scip/data-analysis/>`__.
 Link to registration is `here <https://link.webropolsurveys.com/Participation/Public/5cd6e04a-f735-4655-93b4-28c19228e03a?displayId=Fin2058059>`__.